cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/openstack/validate_openstack.html.md

 7. For size, enter <em>30</em>.
 8. You should see the volume appear in the list of volumes with the status <em>Available</em>.

 If the volume appears with the status <em>Error</em> then you need to check that your OpenStack Cinder Service is configured correctly.
-See [http://docs.openstack.org/admin-guide-cloud/content/managing-volumes.html](Cinder Administrator Guide) for more information.
+See [Cinder Administrator Guide](http://docs.openstack.org/admin-guide-cloud/content/managing-volumes.html) for more information.

 To verify that you can attach and mount a volume to an instance, perform the following steps (<em>assumes you have completed the steps above</em>):